Multi-dimensional process of human development and ways to measure

 Better solution to GNI measure is to consider GNI at PPP:

-Purchasing power parity (PPP): the measure of average earnings in relation to local prices i.e. how much one can buy in local currency equivalent to 1 dollar.
-GNI of a country is converted into US dollars on the basis of how the value of a currency can be compared to other countries in relation to its buying power (means the real value of money).
+Purchasing power parity (PPP): Is the measure of the average earnings in relation to local prices (i.e. how much one can buy in local currency equivalent to 1 dollar).
+PPP is a macroeconomic approach to compare economic productivity and standards of living between countries.
+It is based on “basket of goods” approach to compare the buying power of a local currency.
+The GNI of a country is converted into US dollars on the basis of how the value of a currency can be compared to other countries in relation to the buying power of the currency.
+PPP is calculated by comparing the price of good ‘X’ in different countries.
+To make a meaningful comparison of prices across countries, a wide range of goods and services must be considered.
+The popular “Big Mac Index” (the price of Big Mac hamburger across many countries) is popularly used to compare PPP in many cases.

 Why only economic indicator is not reliable to measure development or disparities?